-We trust you, but we still cannot allow you to borrow items from the archives.
+We trust you, but we still may not allow you to borrow items from the Town of Aurora archives.
 Many of these items are irreplaceable and we simply cannot allow them to leave the research room.
-When possible, we'd be happy to copy or digitally scan items for you (25 cents per photocopy or scan).
-You are also welcome to take photographs of documents with your digital camera for research purposes.
+When possible, we'd be happy to copy or digitally scan items for you for a small fee.
+Visitors also are welcome to take photographs of documents with a digital camera for research purposes.